 I’ve been known to say…”you can use whatever you want, but this is what I do.”
 A friend of mine listens more intently when that line is used.
 Guess I use it often.

 And I enjoy capturing and making special moments with my camera.
-That’s why you’ll see photos in most of my posts.
+That’s why you’ll see images in most of my posts.

 I was fortunate enough to retire early and wanted to find volunteer activities as a way to “give back”.
 Here are some of the fly fishing activities that take up my time:

-Oregon Council – International Federation of Fly Fishers – I was Treasurer of the Oregon Council from December 2011 to June 2016.
+Oregon Council – Fly Fishers International – I was Treasurer of the Oregon Council from December 2011 to June 2016.
 In March, 2016, I received the Federator of the Year award and the 2016 Oregon Council Award of Excellence from IFFF In August 2016.

 NW Fly Tyer & Fly Fishing Expo – I was the Expo Treasurer from December 2011 to June 2016.
 I served as Chair for the 2015 and 2016 Expo (sponsored by the Oregon Council – IFFF).
 The NW Expo has been heralded as the “largest fly tying event west of the Mississippi”.
 I wrote about the 2016 Expo HERE.